RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How the split environments recipe was created.md

 // Local settings.
 These come last so that they can override anything. if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {
   include $app_root . '/' . $site_path . '/settings.local.php';
-`
+}
 ```

-So that the configuration files have appropriate homes, the project maintains a config subdirectory off of the project root that then has subdirectories below for ‘develop’, ‘local’, ’main’, ‘staged’, and ‘sync’. ‘sync’ is where the main yml files are stored during a drush cex to export the project database configuration.
+Here is an example of how the project maintains a config subdirectory off of the project root that then has subdirectories below for ‘develop’, ‘local’, ’main’, ‘staged’, and ‘sync’. ‘sync’.
+The 'sync' subdirectory is where the main yml files are stored during a drush cex to export the project database configuration.
 The other four subdirectories are for configuration unique to their matching environment or branch name.

-You will notice the subdirectories include a .gitkeep entry so they are retained if empty of any unique configuration file.
-You will notice that each subdirectory contains a copy of a `config_suite.settings.yml` file whose contents are uniquely set for whether import and export should be automatic; a capability that users can set in the running project for their preference as they move through the CD/CI workflow (e.g. perhaps not automatic with ‘staged’ because release should be post-testing favorable results).
+  Notice the subdirectories include a `.gitkeep` entry so they are retained if empty of any unique configuration file.
+You will notice that each subdirectory contains a copy of a `config_suite.settings.yml` file whose contents are uniquely set for whether import and export should be automatic; a capability that users can set in the running project for their preference as they move through the CD/CI workflow.
+For example, the recipe pre-set for the 'staged' environment is set to "true" to automatically import the configuration but "false" so as NOT to automatically export it.  (e.g. lets not automatic export ‘staged’ because are release should be after we achieve post-testing favorable results).
+[For more discussion on Automatic Configuration Import and Export Triggering](https://armtec.services/cicd/autoconfig.html)

   Also notice that the ‘local’ subdirectory has a separate ‘stage_file_proxy.settings.yml’ file so users who enable that module in the running Drupal 11 project can benefit from that contributed module.
+You will notice on the table showing our configuration splits that we have the Stage File Proxy module on just the ‘local’ split.
+Platform.sh is taking care of the code to database content relationship at the host with the container builds for each branch.
+And, really, it is the local-to-host connection with your internet speed dependency plus the size of your database that is important to use this module anyway.
+The logic behind this module is that as content grows more and more for your site, it represents transmission overhead to be passing all of it to your local development environment.
+Therefore, this module is sort of a ‘just-in-time’ line of thinking around what content to bring local.
+As a developer, when you are working on the site’s code, it is most likely you are working in some very specific section of the overall site so why bring all the content from the site to you local machine; save space and transmission time, especially on larger, content rich sites.
+This module does just that; pulling content with a context of what is related to what you are working on so you can see your work in a real world setting.

   Here is the subdirectory structure with example file content (although the ‘sync’ yml list is highly abbreviated): `